-For example, while a few years ago the main device to access internet was you desktop computer, today users browse through their mobile phones almost as much.
+For example, while a few years ago the main device to access the internet was your desktop computer, today users browse through their mobile phones almost as much.
 Target a user by adapting the communication to the type of device used is very important.
 Also, just think about how your typical consumer habits have changed.
 Up until a few years ago, the trend was to research products and services online and then to purchase these in retail stores.
 Today, we research and buy directly online which completely changed how retail brands and service providers market products and access potential customers.

 Probably the biggest change of all that affects almost all industries and marketplaces is the percentage of users hunting for information online and on a daily basis.
 Let’s take as an example the UK.
 In 2014, stats show us around 40 million people being daily web users.
 One year later, the number rises to a whopping 393 million (Statista).
 If you’re curious to find out internet users by country or another segment, InternetLiveStats is a great site to have bookmarked in your browser.
 Why is this important?
-Because if once internet users and related stats were associated to countries in the Western World, today the internet connection as well as online consumers are everywhere.
+Because if once internet users and related stats were associated to countries in the Western World, today the internet connection, as well as online consumers, are everywhere.
 The world is your marketplace and that is the change of the decade.

 Consumer habits in 2016: how do we shop online these days?

 Seems that more and more users are taking their shopping on the go by purchasing directly from mobile phones and this trend is more than just a “2016 trend“.
 At the end of 2015, it was calculated that in the UK more than 45% of all online sales were made through a mobile phone.
 In 2016, it is estimated that this number will only rise (TechWeekEurope).
 How does that reflect on service and product providers?